This is a story about women’s work – where it is valued and where it is not, where it is seen and where it is hidden.

 “We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.”

 The work includes a performance.
-I am wearing my Nonna’s clothes – which she made before she migrated to Australia – and crocheting an orange for each visitor.
+I am wearing my Nonna’s clothes – which she made just after migrating to Australia – and crocheting an orange for each visitor.

 Loose Threads Exhibition Book & Essay